Making an Existing Bathroom Less....Basic

 Breaking Down the Bathroom Renovation Scope

 A full bathroom remodel involves several key phases to balance function and finish.
-It starts with demolition and prep — removing old tile, fixtures, and walls for the new layout.
-Plumbing and electrical are upgraded or reconfigured for sinks, showers, lighting, and outlets, all to code.
+It starts with demolition and prep, removing old tile, fixtures, and walls for the new layout.
+Plumbing work and electrical outlets are upgraded or reconfigured for sinks, showers heads, lighting, and other fixtures, all to code, ensuring ultimate luxury and long-term durability.

 Image placeholder